Please join us for Newton Open Studios!

 We are seven award-winning artisans coming together on Newton Open Studios weekend to celebrate the arts in Newton.
 With varied backgrounds, inspirations, and materials, what we have in common is the artisan in us who strives to build our skills from the simply functional to the simply beautiful.

 Open Studios provides a relaxed atmosphere to browse, ask questions and get to know us and our work.
 What is the history of fish rubbings?
 How do you knit with wire?
 What inspires and surprises in weaving?
 How do you plan those intricate bead crochet ropes?
-Do glazes change color in the kiln?
+Why were you drawn to photograph boats?
+How does a software professional become a glass artist?
 How does a zoologist become a fiber artist?
 As artisans, we often work alone.
 Sharing this weekend and learning about each other’s craft is a treat for us as well!
 Please join us; browse, ask questions, and have fun.

 We will be showing at 72 Columbus St which is in the heart of Newton Highlands, just north of Lincoln St. It is the workshop building of the Newton Highlands Woman’s Club.